-A review of local land-air interactions and their impact on convective triggering in summer on the Tibetan Plateau
+A review of studies on local land-atmosphere interactions and their impacts on afternoon convection triggering over the Qingzang plateau in summer

 -